 Editing, Video Creation for Tablet, Visual Concept: Jeannette Ginslov

 AR/MR/AI Creation and Interactive Technologist: Keith Lim

 Photos by: Lasse Dahl, Jeannette Ginslov, David Kiers, Eva Schmidhuber

 Original archival video footage: Jeannette Ginslov, Andrea Keiz, Eva Schmidhuber, Jens Sethzman, Antoine Verbièse

 Original composed soundtracks: Peter Rehberg

-Dancers: Louise Dahl, Catherine Jodoin, Annie Kay, Laura Siegmund, Angela Schubot, Marie Topp, Suet- Wan Tsang, Marie Ursin
+Dancers in archival video footage: Louise Dahl, Catherine Jodoin, Laura Siegmund, Angela Schubot, Marie Topp, Suet- Wan Tsang, Marie Ursin

 Production management: Jill Emerson & Till Rothmund

-Supported by: Fonds Darstellende Künste with funds from the Federal Government Commissioner for Culture and the Media, co-produced by Data Society Research Program of Malmö University, Inter Arts Centre (Malmö), ICI Berlin, Open Spaces festival Tanzfabrik Berlin, WUK performing arts.
+Supported by: Fonds Darstellende Künste with funds from the Federal Government Commissioner for Culture and the Media, co-produced by Data Society Research Program of Malmö University, Inter Arts Centre (IAC), The Ministry of Education, Science and Culture is an Icelandic, ICI Berlin, Open Spaces festival Tanzfabrik Berlin, WUK performing arts.